Ernest-Ap/WorldCovidData/README.md

 <img src="sqlTab/co19dash.gif" width="750">

 ### Oceania with 1,046 was the lowest death count out of all the continents.
-Overall global Death percentage of 2.11% this means that their were more infections then deaths.
+Overall global Death percentage of 2.11% this means that there were more infections than deaths.
 United Kingdom percent population infection was 6.53% not the highest but not the lowest.
 Sri Lanka has one of the lowest infection rates with an average of 0.41%.
 Another one of the lowest average infection rates was Namibia with 1.63% with a prediction rate going up to 3.61%.
 Namibia has a small population for its land size this could be a factor.
 <br>

 <img src="sqlTab/co19dash1.gif" width="750">